TimoStoff/label_data/README.md

 Click on the points of the gate.
 If you screw up you can press 'esc' and it will reset for that image.
 Once the image is labelled it will automatically give you the next image, but you can go back and do it again by pressing 'right arrow'.

 Use the arrow keys to skip forward and backward through the images.
 If you skip an image, it simply won't be labelled.

+If you want to start at image IMG_XXXX.JPG, then change the line goto_file = "" to goto_file = "IMG_XXXX.JPG"